 - Bake for about 30 minutes until soft yet firm.

-- Heat the 1 tbsp oil and fry the sage leaves over medium heat until crispy.
+- Heat the 1 tablespoon oil and fry the sage leaves over medium heat until crispy.
 Drain with a spoon and take out.

 - Cool the roasted delicata squash and move to a serving plate.
 Top with goat cheese crumbles, pomegranate arils and crispy fried sage.